actris-cloudnet/dataportal/docs/index.md

 - `id`: Unique identifier of the instrument.
 - `humanReadableName`: Name of the instrument in a human readable format.
 - `type`: Instrument type.
 May be, for example, `radar`, `lidar`, or `mwr`.
+- `auxiliary`: Boolean. `true` if the instrument data is only stored and not used in operational processing.
+Otherwise `false`.

 Example query: